-Pubic bone pain is a common complaint heard in the chiropractic clinic.
+Pubic bone pain, and in the groin, is a common complaint heard in the DC's clinic.

 One not to be forgotten is a radiation from the pubic bones and the muscles that attach to them, and the organs that are located close by.

 This pain may be of a temporary nature, but sometimes continues long after childbirth, referring down the inner thighs, and making walking painful.
-Opening the legs during intercourse is sometimes also very difficult.
+Opening the legs during intercourse may also be very difficult.